jtablesaw/tablesaw/README.md

 * More specialized column types and operations: (lat/lon, time interval, money)

 ### Current performance:
-In it's current pre-release state, some areas of Tablesaw performa better than others, but to give you some idea of where we're going, you can now load a half billion rows (4 column) csv file (35GB on disk) entirely into about 10 GB of memory.
-If you do load it from Tablesaw's .saw format, you can load that dataset in about 22 seconds.
+In it's current pre-release state, some areas of Tablesaw perform better than others, but to give you an idea of where we're going, you can now load a half billion rows (4 column) csv file (35GB on disk) entirely into about 10 GB of memory.
+If it's in Tablesaw's .saw format, you can load that dataset in about 22 seconds.
 Using the new indexing features you can then query the table in around 1-2 ms.

 And that's on a laptop.